 In most cases, your in-network provider will bill charges directly to the Plan via the third party administrator.
-You are required to pay any applicable co-payments at the time of service.
+You are required to pay any applicable copayments at the time of service.

 If you or your covered dependents see an out-of-network provider for other than emergency or urgent care you will be responsible for any charges.
-All out-of-network services must be pre-certified by the Plan's utilization review manager except in the case of an emergency, in which case the Plan must be notified within 24 hours of the admission/treatment or on the next business day and the patient must consent to a transfer to an in-network facility as soon as the patient is stable.
+All out-of-network services must be pre-certified by the Plan's utilization review manager except in the case of an emergency, in which case the Plan must be notified within 24 hours of the admission/treatment or on the next business day and the patient must consent to a transfer to an in-network facility.
+If the Plan is not notified and/or if the patient does not consent to such transfer, then only emergency services (and certain post-stabilization services required to be covered by the No Surprises Act) will be covered.